 If travelling to Spain, a bail bond may be required.

-Any such intended vehicle use should be referred to the Building’s Office in the first instance.
+Any such intended vehicle use should be referred to Building and Estates in the first instance.
 In addition, anyone taking a University vehicle abroad should bring one (or all) of the documents listed below:

 - a copy of the University’s motor insurance certificate